sxmnc/smircbot/README.md

 Check if string `a` begins with string `b`, while ignoring case.
 #### core.util.containsIgnoreCase(a, b) :: `Function -> Boolean`
 Check if string `a` contains string `b`, while ignoring case.
+#### core.util.argsToArray(arrayString) :: `Function -> Array`
+Split the string on groups of whitespaces, unless the words are surrounded by double quotes, in which case they are considered as a single "word" and the result is stripped of its quotes.
+Returns an array containing the resulting elements.

 ---